 How does the UA FLASH X by JBL sound?

-The frequency response of the UA True Wireless FLASH X by JBL is comparatively restrained when you consider that most workout earphones tend to overdo the bass notes (pink).
+The UA True Wireless FLASH X by JBL sounds comparatively restrained when you consider that most workout earphones tend to overdo the bass notes.
 Usually, the bass in workout earphones is pushed to sound two or even four times louder than midrange notes (green).
 Fortunately, the UA FLASH X have a pleasant sound with slightly amplified bass and midrange notes.
-While the objective frequency response is very good, clarity is only okay especially as it relates to vocal detail.
-Some of the more subtle features necessary for vocals live in the 2-4kHz range, which is comparatively quiet compared to the rest of the notes identified here.
+Clarity is only okay especially as it relates to vocal detail.
+Some of the more subtle features necessary for vocals are comparatively quiet compared to the rest of the notes.
 It’s not much of a surprise that the illusion of clarity in voice is impacted by this.

-Most all genres of music will be rendered accurately enough, and the slight bass emphasis ensures that pleasurable oomph we’re used to perceiving in our music.
-A marked de-emphasis from 2-8kHz is strategically placed to reduce unwanted harmonic resonances that present themselves in the human ear canal.
-Such irritating resonant frequencies are exacerbated by a good seal, which the UA True Wireless FLASH X by JBL achieve with ease.
+Most all genres of music will be rendered accurately enough, and the slight bass emphasis ensures that pleasurable oomph we’re used to perceiving in our music, and thankfully the UA True Wireless FLASH X by JBL achieve a good seal with ease.

-Isolation is very important to getting the most out of your earphones, and these wireless earbuds easily form a strong seal.
+Isolation is very important for optimal sound quality, and these wireless earbuds easily form a strong seal.
 During testing, background noise (e.g. my dishwasher) was nearly impossible to hear with the earbuds in.
 Neighboring conversation still bleeds through the headset, but even that is muffled.
 Getting the ear tips to fit properly takes a bit of trial and error, though; if the default ear tips are too loose, try a size up.
 It’s well worth the few minutes out of your day to get the best bang for your buck out of these 5.8mm dynamic drivers.

 Lows, mids, and highs